Temper

 Classification by manufacturing materials:

 - Metal: The most popular models are made of aluminum or steel.
-They are strong, durable and allow you to precisely seal the coffee.
+They are strong, durable and allow you to precisely compact coffee.
 Each metal has its pros and cons.
 Aluminum is light, but scratches easily appear on it.
-Steel, on the other hand, is difficult to damage, but a temper made of this metal is quite heavy.
+Steel, on the other hand, is difficult to damage, but a tamper made of this metal is quite heavy.

-- Plastic: Lighter and cheaper, but less popular among professionals, as they do not provide such an accurate seal as metal models.
+3. Plastic: Lighter and cheaper, but less popular among professionals, since they do not provide such an accurate compaction as metal models.
 In addition, plastic is easy to scratch.

 The design of a coffee tamper includes several important elements: the base and the handle.